Mariyah Moten: Biography

 Mariyah was born in Karachi, Pakistan.
 She moved to the US with her family at the age of 5 and currently resides in the United States.
 Mariyah Moten graduated from University of Houston in with a degree in hotel management.
 Moten is now married to an American and resides in Houston, Texas.

 Beauty pageants

 After placing Top 5 at the Miss Pakistan World, a, the Miss Pakistan World organization sent Moten to represent Pakistan at the Miss Tourism Queen International pageant in 2006, where she won the Miss Charity Title among 87 other contestants.

 Later that year she competed in the Miss Bikini of the Universe pageant which was held in Beihai, China.
-This created an outrage among the Muslim community in Pakistan and all around the world.
+This created an outrage among the Muslim community in Pakistan.
 This was the first time a Pakistani girl has participated in a bikini pageant representing the Islamic majority nation.
 Due to this controversy, Mariyah Moten won the Best In Media/Miss Press title for being the most photographed and interviewed contestant in the entire pageant.

 Mariyah Moten, then represented Pakistan in a few other international pageants.